jgermita/jekyll-now/_posts/2017-11-12-Gryffingear-Scouting-MTTD.md

 # Under the Hood

 The Google Sheet heavily relies on Google's implementation of [queries](https://support.google.com/docs/answer/3093343?hl=en) to do all of the heavy lifting.
+The language used by Google Sheets is a stripped down version of common database query languages like SQL.
 Using common database queries, we can quickly reference data dynamically wherever we'd need.
 Using a combination of queries and the powerful equation engine of Google Sheets, we were able to automate 100% of the data aggregation and analysis done.

 Here's the equation that forms the backbone of the Team Summary sheet.
 It queries the form response data to show basic stats on a team's performance match by match.